Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

-Add a new directory named "tests".
+Add a new directory 📁 named "tests".

-- `mkdir tests`
+`mkdir tests`

-Now add a new file `tests/test.js`.
+Add a new 📄 file `tests/test.js`.
 Your tests will be written here.

-- `touch tests/test.js`
+`touch tests/test.js`

 <!-- > -->

+🔬 👩‍🔬 🧫

 When you run Jest it will look for any files with `test.js` in the name and run any test code found there.